home page

 • associations & organisations

-Here are some sites that we have found interesting (not in any particular order) that you may wish to visit.
-Links to some other (commercial) sites may be found in current British glassmakers and current overseas glassmakers
+Here are some sites that we have found to be useful reference sources (not in any particular order) that you may wish to visit.
+Links to actual glassworks websites may be found in glassware manufacturers, current British glassmakers and current overseas glassmakers, and a list of glass museums can be found in museums & collections

 British glass :